xbeat/Machine-Learning/README.md

 Newton's method is an advanced optimization algorithm that utilizes second-order derivatives to find optimal parameters more efficiently than gradient descent.
 It approximates the objective function locally using a quadratic function and finds its minimum analytically.

+## Unlocking the Secrets of Model Performance with the Confusion Matrix

+Understanding Confusion Matrix Fundamentals

+A confusion matrix is a fundamental evaluation tool in classification tasks that presents the relationships between predicted and actual class labels through a structured matrix representation, enabling detailed performance assessment.

 ## Beginners Guide to Analysis I in Python

 Introduction to Analysis in Python